logicalhq/eslint-plugin/lib/rules/imports.md

 The rule accepts an options object with the following properties:

-- `strategy` - Sets the strategy name or class to be used for imports ordering.
+- `strategy` - Sets the strategy name to be used for imports ordering.
 - `scopes`- Sets the scopes considered as local imports so imports can sort them accordingly..

 The default config will set `logical` as the default strategy.